SadRobotGG/Auras/DynamicDebuffs/README.md

 Shows your debuffs front and center.

-Source code and Issue tracking @ GitHub:
+Source code and Issue tracking @ GitHub: https://github.com/SadRobotGG/Auras/tree/main/DynamicDebuffs

 ## Features

 * Debuffs have a border to identify their spell school (magic: blue, disease: brown, poison: green, curse: purple)
-* If your spec can dispel the debuff, the border will be animated
+* If your spec and talents can dispel the debuff, the border will be animated
 * Custom Options for filtering out some common debuffs you don't want to see
 * Enable or disable tooltips for the debuffs
 * ElvUI Integration: Control what debuffs you want to show or hide using ElvUI's Blacklist filter